goharbor/harbor/tools/migrate_chart/Readme.md

    1. stored in Harbor registry storage directly via OCI API.
    2. stored in Harbor hosted chartmuseum backend via chartmuseam's API

 There is an performance issue in chartmuseam.
-For example, on my 2 core 8G memory test environment, to get 10000 charts infomation needs about 10s to return, In 50000 charts situation, It will cause a timeout error.
+For example, on my 2 core 8G memory test environment, to get 10000 charts information needs about 10s to return, In 50000 charts situation, It will cause a timeout error.

 After version 2.0, Harbor becomes to the OCI registry.
 So It can storage chart content directly without chartmuseum.